HenryFicht/site-portfolio-test/README.md

 In this course you will domine all features, **step by step**, _**from zero to advanced**_.

 ## Modules

+1. Starting with Git.
-- What is Git?
+    1.1 What is Git?
+    1.2 Installing Git.
+    1.3 Opening Git and initializing
-- Learning about repositores
+2. Learning about repositores
-- Working with branches
+3. Working with branches

 ### Social Network
 - [Instagram](https://instagram.com/sujeitoprogramador)